vielhuber/stringhelper/README.md

 if( -1 == true ) // true
 if( '-1' == true ) // true

-// this non-strict equality is symmetric, but not transitive:
+// this non-strict equality is symmetric, but not transitive
 $a = ''; $b = 0; $c = 'oh';
 $a == $b; // true
 $b == $c; // true